Gogo2015/EarthquakeAnalyzer/README.md

 Since we mapped to port 5000 in the [docker-compose.yml](docker-compose.yml) to interact with the Flask endpoints we can use `curl localhost:5000/...`

-To stop the container use
+To stop the container use:
 ```
 $ docker-compose down
 ```